MayamaTakeshi/unimrcp_experiments/README.md

 ## Testing with umc

-You can also test with umc.
+Inside the container you can test with umc.
 Start it like this:
 ```
 cd /usr/local/unimrcp/bin
 ./umc